 - Large nonstick skillet

-Bring a large pot of salted water to a boil for the pasta.
+Bring a large pot with 4 quarts water and 2 tbsp salt to a boil.
 Peel and mince the garlic.
-Pick the tarragon leaves from the stems and roughly chop the leaves.
+Pick and roughly chop the tarragon leaves.

-Place a large nonstick skillet over medium heat and add the walnuts.
-Toast the nuts, shaking the pan frequently, until fragrant and lightly browned, about 3 to 5 minutes.
+Add the walnuts to a large nonstick skillet over medium heat.
+Toast the nuts, shaking the pan frequently, until they are fragrant and lightly browned, 3 to 5 minutes.
 Transfer the toasted walnuts to a plate.

 Return the skillet to medium-low heat with 1 tbsp olive oil.
-Add the sliced leeks and cook, stirring occasionally, until softened but not browned, about 3 to 5 minutes.
-Move on to step 4 while the leeks “melt”.
+Add the leeks and cook, stirring occasionally, until softened, 3 to 5 minutes.

-Once the water is boiling, add the pasta, stir, and cook until al dente, about 7 to 9 minutes.
-Reserve ⅓ cup of the pasta water, drain the pasta, and return the cooked pasta to the large pot, off of the heat.
+Once the water is boiling add the mafaldine pasta, stir, and cook until al dente, 8 to 10 minutes.
+Reserve ⅓ cup pasta water, drain the pasta, and return the cooked pasta to the large pot off the heat.

-Add the minced garlic and Dijon mustard to the skillet with the melted leeks and cook until fragrant, about 1 minute.
-Transfer the leek mixture to the pot with the pasta and add the butter, Cashew Cheese, and reserved pasta water.
-Using tongs, toss the pasta until the butter and cheese melt and the pasta is evenly coated, about 2 to 3 minutes.
-Taste and adjust seasoning with salt as needed.
+Add the minced garlic and Dijon mustard to the skillet with the melted leeks, toss to combine, and add them to the large pot with the cooked pasta.
+Add the butter, cashew cheese, and the reserved pasta water.
+Toss the pasta with tongs until the butter and cheese have melted and the pasta is evenly coated.
+Taste, and add salt as necessary.

-Halve the lemon and cut half into wedges.
-Add half the lemon juice and baby arugula to the pot with the pasta.
-Using tongs, toss the pasta until the arugula is evenly coated.
-Divide the pasta with melted leeks between large plates.
+Halve the lemon, juice one half, and divide the other half into wedges.
+Add the arugula and lemon juice to the pot with the pasta.
+Toss the pasta until the arugula is evenly coated.
+Divide the mafaldine pasta with melted leeks between large plates.
 Top with chopped tarragon, toasted walnuts, and a pinch of pepper.
-Serve with lemon wedges.
-Mangia!
+Serve with remaining lemon wedges.
+Tuck in!